-The Group transacts in its daily operations with a number of entities that are either controlled/jointly controlled by or under significant influence of the Government of Georgia.
+The Group transacts in its daily operations with a number of entities that are either controlled/ jointly controlled by or under significant influence of the Government of Georgia.
 The Group has opted to apply the exemption in IAS 24 Related Party Disclosures that allows the presentation of reduced related party disclosures regarding transactions with government-related entities.

-The significant transactions with state controlled entities and balances for these transactions are disclosed below.
+The significant transactions with entities controlled or significantly influenced by the State and balances for these transactions are disclosed below.
 Management estimates that the aggregate amounts of all other income and expenses and the related balances with government-related entities at the reporting dates are not significant.
 Transactions with the shareholder are disclosed in note 17.